Can working moms juggle breastfeeding a new baby once they return to work? Here are 10 tips for making the transition easier for you and baby.

 Consider Potential Obstacles

 Juggling breastfeeding and working, whether full time or part time, is not an easy task after all.
 As what I have experienced, there will always be days that you wonder if you can make it another day.
 Plus, I developed this love-hate relationship with my work and my breastfeeding pump.
 There are also days that I experience leaking of breast milk, and it’s so embarrassing.
 There are also days that my boss and some of my co-workers won’t understand what I am going through as a mother.
 Some days, I want to give up the pump and buy formula milk.
 However, since I committed to continuing my baby’s breastfeeding, I always find ways to do it.
 I believe that breastfeeding plays a significant part in my child’s growth and development.
 Thus, staying focused and committed makes me continue to stick with breastfeeding even if it’s hard to keep up.
+However, if breastfeeding is proving to be too painful or stressful for mom or baby, please consider consulting a virtual lactation specialist to see if there are underlying issues that need to be addressed.

 Make a Schedule